 If you are experiencing a dental emergency and it is during regular office hours, contact us at 904-733-4200.
 If your emergency occurs after office hours, please call our office answering machine for more information.

 What To Do In A Dental Emergency

 Don’t panic!
 In the case of a dental emergency, it is important to stay calm and have a plan.
 Did you know that tooth enamel is considered the hardest mineral substance in your body?
 When a tooth experiences trauma to enamel, there is little you can do without an emergency dentist.
 Here are a few tips to help you deal with unforeseen accidents.

-If you have a knocked out tooth, contact our office immediately.
+If you have a knocked-out tooth, contact our office immediately.
 If possible, retrieve the tooth by the crown (the top part of the tooth that is usually exposed in the mouth).
-Gently rinse the root in water if it is dirty, but do not scrub or removed attached tissue fragments.
-Store the tooth in small container with your own saliva or milk.
-Knocked out teeth have the highest survival rate if they return to the socket within one hour of being knocked out.
+Gently rinse the root in water if it is dirty, but do not scrub or remove attached tissue fragments.
+Store the tooth in a small container with your own saliva or milk.
+Knocked-out teeth have the highest survival rate if they return to the socket within one hour of being knocked out.

 If you suspect you have an abscess, contact our office immediately.
-An abscess is a potentially serious condition that can worsen with time and spread infection to the rest of your body if left untreated.
+An abscess is a potentially serious condition that can worsen with time and spread the infection to the rest of your body if left untreated.
 To ease discomfort, try rinsing with a mild saltwater solution.
 Do not attempt to open or drain the abscess.